Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

         cd DockerImages
         git clone git@github.com:snowflakecorp/snowtrek_V2.git

-1. Starting your Snowtrek environment
+1. <a name="starting-your-snowtrek-environment">Starting your Snowtrek environment </a>

     Type the following commands to start the Snowtire container and mount the Snowtrek directory to the container.
 The command below assumes that you have cloned Snowtrek V2 to ~/DockerImages/snowtrek_V2.
 Adjust the path if necessary.